riscv-boom/riscv-boom/docs/sections/parameterization.rst

 ---------------------

 Sample configurations of the core and the parameters used can be seen in ``src/main/scala/common/config-mixins.scala``.
-Listing :numref:`large-boom-config` shows an example of the "Large BOOM Configuration".
+The following code shows an example of the "Large BOOM Configuration".

 .. _large-boom-config:
 .. literalinclude:: ../../src/main/scala/common/config-mixins.scala